War in Somalia (2006–2009): Ethiopian withdrawal

-Early during December 2008, Ethiopia announced it would withdraw its troops from Somalia shortly, and but later stated that it would first help secure the withdrawal of the AMISOM peacekeepers from Burundi and Uganda before withdrawing.
-The quick withdrawal of the AMISOM peacekeepers was seen as putting additional pressure on the United Nations to provide peacekeeping.
+Early during December 2008, Ethiopia announced it would withdraw its troops from Somalia shortly.
+Under the cover of the Djibouti agreement and the resulting peace negotiations, Ethiopia attempted to save face after its forces were exhausted and effectively defeated by the relentless Somali guerrilla warfare.

-On 12 January 2009, the last ENDF troops departed from Mogadishu, ending the two year long occupation of the capital.
+On 12 January 2009, the last ENDF troops departed from Mogadishu, ending the two-year long occupation of the capital.
 Thousands of residents came to Mogadishu Stadium to cheer the withdrawal, and for a period of time the city remained quiet as rivaling insurgent factions cooperated.
-The Ethiopian occupation mostly failed.
+The Ethiopian military occupation failed.
 By the time of the withdrawal, the TFG possessed control over only a few streets and buildings in Mogadishu with the rest of the city coming under control of Islamist factions, particularly Shabaab.

 The withdrawal of Ethiopian troops sapped al-Shabaab of the widespread support it had enjoyed from civilians and across clan lines during the occupation.
 The groups significant support from the Somali diaspora dwindled in response to the usage of terror tactics.
 However, the withdrawal came too late to have a substantial impact on the al-Shabaab's transformation into a formidable oppositional force.